Society for Vascular Medicine

 Purpose:

-The Symptoms-Varices-Pathophysiology (SVP) classification is a tool used for standardization and long-term assessment of Pelvic Venous Disorders (PeVD).
-This was developed by American Vein and Lymphatic Society (AVLS) multidisciplinary.
 PeVD encompasses a group of syndromes associated with chronic pelvic pain of venous origin.
-These include compressive pathologies such as May-Thurner syndrome, non-thrombotic iliac vein lesion (NIVL), nutcracker syndrome, pelvic congestion syndrome, and pelvic dumping syndrome.
+These include May-Thurner syndrome, non-thrombotic iliac vein lesion (NIVL), nutcracker syndrome, pelvic congestion syndrome, and pelvic dumping syndrome.
 The recognition of PeVD has grown in importance, yet the absence of a valid and dependable classification system has constrained progress in the field.
 All patients with pelvic pain >6m and/or unexplained leg symptoms should be evaluated for PeVD.
 Also, patients with rapid venous disease progression, neovascularization, or recurrent varicose veins after venous closure should be assessed for PeVD.

 Instructions for Use:

-Use the SVP classification system to categorize the PeVD based on the presence and severity of symptoms, extent of varices, and underlying pathophysiology.
-For documentation all five domains (S,V,P – A,H,E) have to be reported.
-The P domain should be based on (A) anatomic segment, (H) hemodynamics, (E) etiology.
+Use the SVP classification system to categorize PeVD based on the presence and severity of symptoms, extent of varices, and underlying pathophysiology.
+The P domain must document (A) anatomic segment, (H) hemodynamics, and (E) etiology of disease.
 If multiple segments are involved, each segment should be specified by a semicolon (please refer to examples).
-To be used at baseline and for longitudinal follow up.
+The SVP may be used at baseline and for longitudinal follow ups.

 Symptoms-Varices-Pathophysiology (SVP) Classification: